Hassan-Stewart/Hassan-Puzzle-Vault/Hard/Readme.md

-This section features "hard" difficulty LeetCode problems that push the boundaries of your problem-solving capabilities.
+This section features "Hard" difficulty LeetCode problems that push the boundaries of your problem-solving capabilities.

 These challenges typically require advanced algorithms, sophisticated data structures, and creative approaches to solve complex issues.